jameskelleher/wikipedia-pageviews/README.md

 # Wikipedia Pageviews

+## Overview

+Get the top 10 most viewed pages for every Wikipedia domain at a given datetime

 ## Installation and Running

 1. If `conda` is not already installed, download it from [Anaconda](https://www.anaconda.com/) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html) (Miniconda is a minimal install for `conda` , so it is recommended)